About The Islands of Tahiti

 Since 2007, a service charge has been included in the final bill for hotel and resort stays.
 This service charge is collected and distributed among the staff at the end of each year as a bonus, rewarding their dedicated service.

-Wifi is available in many of the popular areas throughout The Islands of Tahiti, though the speed may vary depending on the island or property's network.
+WiFi is available in many of the popular areas throughout The Islands of Tahiti, though the speed may vary depending on the island or property's network.